-The Malaysian Journal of International Relations, MJIR (ISSN 2600-8181) is an open-access, peer-reviewed journal published annually by the Department of International and Strategic Studies, Faculty of Arts and Social Sciences, University of Malaya.
+The Malaysian Journal of International Relations, MJIR (ISSN 2600-8181) is an open-access, peer-reviewed journal published annually by the Department of International and Strategic Studies, Faculty of Arts and Social Sciences, Universiti Malaya.
 The MJIR welcomes original contributions related to international relations, foreign policy, diplomacy, political science, international political economy, strategic and security studies, and related fields, to be considered for publication.
 In particular, the journal welcomes manuscripts with a focus on international relations in the Asia-Pacific.

 Print ISSN: 2289-5043

-Publication type: Electronic and Print
+Publication Type: Electronic and Print

 Publication frequency: 1 time, per year (December)